-With winter comes colder temperatures, perhaps you’re looking for something to wear to the grocery store or to walk your dog, or heck just staying warm in general.
-Regardless we hand-picked a list of the best pufer jacket for men aka (puffys) that are guranteed to keep you toasty regardless of what the weather does. sure to be a hit with the outdoor community.
+Perhaps you’re looking for something to wear to the grocery store or to walk your dog, or heck just staying warm in general.
+We hand-picked a list of the best down jackets for men aka (puffys) that are guaranteed to keep you toasty regardless of what the weather does.
+Learn more in our down jacket guide below.

 Filled with 105g of 90/10 goose down the (850 Fill) Mammut Broad Peak Pro has plenty of down insulation to keep you warm in this winter, and most likely for years to come.
 With a regular fit, Mammut’s Broad Peak Pro looks great on around the town errands and even better when used in the mountains, this piece was designed for mountaineering after all.
 Don’t let the down scare you off when it comes to repealing the elements as Mammut is using Pertex® Quantum (one of my personal favorite material) that beads water directly off the jacket.

 Mammut’s Broad Peak Pro weighs 365 g which is a little bit lighter than Mammut’s Broad Peak Jacket 380 g.
 With climbing harness-compatible pockets and RDS down certification, it will be hard to find a better fitting, puffy jacket that you can feel good about wearing on just about all your adventures including skiing, climbing, backpacking and more.
-Best of all the Broad Peak Pro Jacket packs down small enough to toss inside your backpack without taking up much space.
+Best of all the Broad Peak Pro Jacket packs down small enough to toss inside your backpack without taking up much space making it a great stylish down jacket for skiing and ski touring.
 Purchase: $349

 With 700 Fill power of RDS certified down, Black Diamond’s Forge Hoody is perfect for people on the move.
 Like to go ski touring and looking for a piece you can wear and then toss into your backpack?
 Thanks to a 20d nylon ripstop outer with DWR finish, the Black Diamond Forge Down Hoody literally beads water and snow directly off the material.